Imran Khan, Pakistan's Prime Minister, tests positive for Covid-19

-Islamabad, Pakistan (CNN)Pakistan's Prime Minister Imran Khan has tested positive for Covid-19 and is "self-isolating at home," the country's health minister, Faisal Sultan, said on Saturday.
+Islamabad, Pakistan (CNN)Pakistan's Prime Minister Imran Khan and his wife have tested positive for Covid-19, according to government officials.

+Khan is "self-isolating at home," the country's health minister, Faisal Sultan, said on Saturday.

 The 68-year-old former international cricketer received his first dose of China's Sinopharm coronavirus vaccine on Thursday.
 The Sinopharm shot is the only Covid-19 vaccine available in Pakistan.